 I come from two standpoints today – first, from an ethical standpoint, that of just being an upstanding person in this field.
-Second, from an allegiance to the field of health and nutrition – that of a dedication to better people’s lives.
-Ethical because, when people like Dr. Vijaya Venkat or Kavita Mukhi started out in this country, they never were never into just making money, but just work for the pure good of bringing people back to health.
+Second, from an allegiance to the field of health and nutrition – to better people’s lives.
+Ethical because, when people like Dr. Vijaya Venkat or Kavita Mukhi started in this country, they were never into just making money, but just work for the pure good of bringing people back to health.
 So, my question is where are those kinds of people.
-Why has an industry that started out so well, moved away from its very ethos?
+Why has an industry that started so well, moved away from its very ethos?

 When I look back at my 14 years in this industry, I can only tell you what did not exist, and how we worked at the time, to get an idea of why we still held on to our values in. this industry.
-Dr. Venkat was still around, here energy still permeated down to all those helping people to turnaround their health conditions.
-Kavita still had Conscious Foods, and was working away to do more and bring organic to us in the most authentic way.
+Dr. Venkat was still around, here energy still permeated down to all those helping people to turn around their health conditions.
+Kavita still had Conscious Foods and was working to do more and bring organic to us in the most authentic way.

 In 2007-2008, print media was the only source of communicating anything to anyone, so I remember being covered by the local magazines and papers.
 Any PR (public relations) we had to do for ourselves; getting covered by the papers or have journalists cover us for the work we were doing.
-I was catering to Bollywood at the time, so I got some publicity when Katrina, Jacqueline and Neha decided to talk about my food to the press.
-I wrote a book called The Beauty Diet, and because Hema Malineendorsed it, and more happened with my work.
-The nutrition industry was still a very credible industry.
-This was because of 2 reasons: (1) You got covered for your work (2) You actually got trained for what you do, and journalists gave importance to that fact, they researched you and only then approached you.
+I was catering to Bollywood at the time, so I got some publicity when Katrina, Jacqueline, Neha decided to talk about my food to the press.
+I wrote a book called The Beauty Diet, and because Hema Maline endorsed it, and more happened with my work.
+The nutrition industry was still very credible.
+This was because of 2 reasons: (1) You got covered for your work (2) You got trained for what you do, and journalists gave importance to that fact, they researched you and only then approached you.